Encoding Complexity of Network Coding with Two Simple Multicast Sessions: Acknowledgment

 \section{Acknowledgment}

-This paper is supported by NSF of China (No. 10990011),the research fund for the Doctoral Program of Higher Education of China and by a grant from the University Grants Committee of the Hong Kong Special Administrative Region, China (Project No. AoE/E-02/08) \ifCLASSOPTIONcaptionsoff
+This research is partly supported by NSF of China (No. 10990011), the research fund for the Doctoral Program of Higher Education of China, and the International Design Center (grant no. IDG31100102 \& IDD11100101).
+The work of Kai Cai is partially supported by a grant from the University Grants Committee of the Hong Kong Special Administrative Region, China (Project No. AoE/E-02/08).\ifCLASSOPTIONcaptionsoff

 \fi